-Plex is a service that allows users to aggregate their media files into one device called a Plex Server from where the files can be accessed from other devices.
+Plex is a one of the most popular platforms that allows users to consolidate all of their multimedia files into a service called a Plex Server.
+From there, the files can be accessed from other devices.

-If you have a library of movies, for example, you can designate a computer to act as the server, store your movies there, and with an app on your phone, you can stream your media files.
+If you have a library of movies, for example, you can designate a computer to act as the server, store your video files in it, and with an app on your phone, you can stream your media files.

-It allows file sharing at a more user-controlled level.
+Plex essentially allows file sharing at a more user-controlled level.
 To pull it off, you’ll need the best hard drives for Plex.
-These are more durable and can work for longer.
+These are more durable and can work for a longer period of time.

 Comparison of Top Hard Drives for Plex Server